 Consume Real Food:

-Modern fast food and ready to eat meals are a lot of refined carbs, trans fats, and artificial additives.
-Let’s take a look at what the havoc these foods can wreck on your digestive health.
+Modern fast food and ready-to-eat meals are a lot of refined carbs, trans fats, and artificial additives.
+Let’s take a look at what havoc these foods can wreck on your digestive health.

-Trans fats which too are abundant in fast foods area source of heart diseases and irritable bowel syndrome.
-These also contribute to causing of ulcerative colitis.
+Trans fats which too are abundant in fast foods are a source of heart diseases and irritable bowel syndrome.
+These also contribute to causing ulcerative colitis.